mixuala/adventures-in-AI/exit-ticket.md

 # Exit Ticket
 > what the audience should walk away with

+AI > ML > Deep Learning

-finding patterns in data and make predictions touching every corner of your life, (you can run but you can't hide) AI beats humans at... why does it work? why now?
+	Machine learning is: finding patterns in data and make predictions touching every corner of your life, (you can run but you can't hide) AI beats humans at...

+Why is it trending?!??

 	data data data
 	life in n-dimensions (1e9)